 One of the hottest new travel tips is to wear compression socks while you fly.
 Are the benefits of wearing compression socks while flying truly that great?
 Can people with diabetes wear compression socks while they fly?
 These questions are tough to find the answers to, but we believe we’ve managed to track them down.

 Remember to ask your health care provider if wearing socks while flying is right for you.
 Certain medical conditions and issues can make wearing compression socks during flight inadvisable.
 Your doctor will work with you to find the solutions that work to keep your feet healthy and comfortable.

 Why Wear Compression Socks While Flying?

-One of the main reasons that health officials have begun to recommend wearing compression socks during airplane flights is that it helps combat deep vein thrombosis (DVT) blood clots.
-Your risk for developing DVT blood clots goes way up due to the fact that you’re sitting sedentary for long periods of time on an airplane.
-Individuals with diabetics are at an especially high risk of developing these types of blood clots during a long flight.
+One of the main reasons that health officials have begun to recommend that people with diabetes start wearing compression socks during airplane flights because they help combat deep vein thrombosis (DVT) blood clots.
+Your risk for developing DVT blood clots goes way up because you’re sitting stationary for long periods on an airplane.
+Individuals with diabetics are at an exceptionally high risk of developing these types of blood clots during a long flight.

-Another reason to wear compression socks while you fly is for your own comfort.
+Another reason to wear compression socks while you fly is for your comfort.
 Nobody enjoys sitting in a cramped airplane for hours at a time, and your feet are no exception to the discomfort.
-A high quality pair of compression socks can help reduce the aching and discomfort many diabetics have in their feet that are only made worse by flying.
+A high-quality pair of compression socks can help reduce the aching and pain many people with diabetes have in their feet that are only made worse by flying.

 If you’ve ever flown before and landed with aching, swollen feet and ankles, you should consider wearing compression socks during your next long flight.